-Address: No. 735, Daye Road, Beitou District, Taipei City, 112
+- Address: No. 735, Daye Road, Beitou District, Taipei City, 112

-Hours: Wednesday, Thursday, Friday, Saturday, Sunday – 12 pm to 3 pm, 5:30 pm to 9 pm
+- Hours: Wednesday, Thursday, Friday, Saturday, Sunday – 12 pm to 3 pm, 5:30 pm to 9 pm

 It’s a mix between a coffee shop, cafe, chocolatier, and beer house.
-I haven’t tried the items on their regular food menu, which look delicious, but their home made cakes and chocolates are on another level!
+I haven’t tried the items on their regular food menu, which looks delicious, but their homemade cakes and chocolates are on another level!

-The cool thing is that they have actually won international awards with the chocolate that they make.
+The cool thing is that they have won international awards with the chocolate that they make.

-Address: No. 10, Quanyuan Road, Beitou District, Taipei City, 112
+- Address: No. 10, Quanyuan Road, Beitou District, Taipei City, 112

-Hours: 7:30am – 10:30pm
+- Hours: 7:30am – 10:30pm

 Out of all the day trips you can take out of Taipei this is still one of my favorites.